jgschmitz/amazon-bedrock-quick-start/README.md

 ## Generative AI applications with Amazon Bedrock and MongoDB Atlas

 This repository contains code samples for building diverse AI applications using Amazon Bedrock's foundation models.
 Learn how to accelerate projects in image and text generation and beyond.
+MAKE SURE YOU SETUP MODEL ACCESS IN AWS before running this power demo

 ## Getting Started